 elements to handling buttons clicks.
 That makes it a

-great starting point for transforming our toy browser into an
+great starting point for transforming our browser into an application

-application platform, our goal for these next few chapters.
-Let’s get
+platform, our goal for the next few chapters.
+Let’s get started

 HTML forms were first standardized in HTML+, which also proposed tables, mathematical equations, and text that wraps around images.
 Amazingly, all three of these technologies survive, but in totally different standards: tables in RFC 1942, equations in MathML, and floating images in CSS 1.0.